IBM/it-architecture-diagrams/README.md

 <details><summary>IBM Color Palette</summary>
 <p>

-When any IBM sidebar is first selected the menu bar turns blue indicating that IBM customizations are enabled.

-The Format Panel under Style is configured with the IBM Color Palette.

 Three colors in each color family are available for use with IBM Diagrams:
 * Light Fill (swatch 10)
 * Medium Line (swatch 50 or 60)